radixdlt/radixdlt-javascript/README.md

 # API outline

-## ☣️ WORK IN PROGRESS ☣️
+## NOT FINAL
-This is NOT YET PEER REVIEWED very very very much work in progress.
-Will change!
-But should give some kind of clue as to how to interact with this library.
+⚠️ This API is not at all final, regard it as a first rough draft, but it should give some kind of clue as to how to interact with this library.

 ## Wallet